 Archaeologists: By excavating sites and collecting artifacts, archaeologists gather data to understand human history, culture, and evolution.

-Wildlife Biologists and Conservationists: Focused on studying animals in their natural habitats, these experts collect data on species populations, health, and habitat conditions to inform conservation efforts.
+Wildlife Biologists and Conservationists: Focused on studying animals in their natural habitats, these experts collect data on species populations, health, and habitat conditions to then inform conservation efforts.

 Market Researchers: These professionals gather data directly from consumers and markets to understand trends, preferences, and behaviors, aiding in product development and marketing strategies.